- Normal vision and vision shown with macular degeneration

 Smoke.
 Smoking cigarettes or regular exposure to smoke greatly increases the risk of macular degeneration.

 Obesity.
-Research has shown that obesity can increase the likelihood of early or intermediate macular degeneration, which leads to the most severe form of the disease.
+Research shows that obesity increases the likelihood of early or intermediate macular degeneration, which leads to a more severe form of the disease.

 It is important to have routine eye exams to identify the first signs of macular degeneration.
-The following steps can help reduce your risk of dry macular degeneration:
+The following steps can help reduce the risk of wet macular degeneration:

 Manage your other illnesses.
 For example, if you have cardiovascular disease or high blood pressure, take your medication and follow your doctor’s instructions to control the disease.